Xcash-Labs/xcashlabs-docs/docs/en/interacting/dpops/vote-and-staking.md

 - **Solo Delegates**
   - Delegates who do not redistribute rewards to voters
-  - Typically operated for the delegate’s own staking/voting
+  - Typically operated for by a singile XCash-Labs holder or a private group

 ## Staking Calculation